-Following is a reasonable estimate prepared under the Securities and Exchange Commission (SEC) rules, of the ratio of the annual total compensation of our President and Chief Executive Officer to the median of the annual total compensation of our other employees.
-We determined that as of April 30, 2019 our employee population consisted of approximately 2,694 U.S. employees.
-All international employees were excluded in the 5% De Minimis Exemption adjustment as permitted by SEC rules.
-We then selected our median employee based on the W-2 calculated income of our U.S. employees as of December 31, 2018.
-For employees hired on or after January 1, 2018, we used their W-2 income earned as of April 30, 2019.
+The following is a reasonable estimate prepared under the Securities and Exchange Commission (SEC) rules, of the ratio of the annual total compensation of our President and Chief Executive Officer to the median of the annual total compensation of our other employees.
+We determined that as of April 30, 2020 our employee population consisted of approximately 2,609 U.S. employees.
+All international employees were excluded in the 5% de minimis exemption adjustment as permitted by SEC rules.
+We then selected our median employee based on the W-2 calculated income of our U.S. employees as of December 31, 2019.
+For employees hired on or after January 1, 2020, we used their W-2 income earned as of April 30, 2020.

-For Fiscal Year 2019:
+For Fiscal Year 2020:

-- The annual total compensation of the employee identified at median of the Company (excluding the CEO) was \$77,814; - As disclosed in the summary compensation table on page 42 the annual total compensation of our President and CEO for purposes of determining the CEO Pay Ratio was \$8,896,392; and - based on this information, for FY2019, the ratio of the annual total compensation of our President and CEO, to the median of the annual total compensation of all other U.S. employees was estimated to be 114 to 1.
+- The annual total compensation of the employee identified at median of the Company (excluding the CEO) was \$89,031; - As disclosed in the summary compensation table, the annual total compensation of our President and CEO for purposes of determining the CEO Pay Ratio was \$10,377,799 which combines the total compensation for Mr. Capone and Mr. Riggsbee for fiscal year 2020; and - based on this information, for fiscal year 2020, the ratio of the annual total compensation of our President and CEO to the median of the annual total compensation of all other U.S. employees was estimated to be 117 to 1.